Top 5 This Week

-Housing: The UK’s Most Affordable Property Market
+Housing: The UK’s Most Affordable Major City

-- Belfast: Northern Ireland’s capital is the UK’s most affordable major city.
-A one-bedroom flat in the city centre rents for £700–£1,000/month; outside the city centre £600–£850/month.
-Buying: a one-bedroom apartment in Belfast city centre costs £100,000–£160,000; a two-bedroom terrace in popular south Belfast areas (Stranmillis, Malone) £180,000–£280,000; a family home in the sought-after areas (Hollywood, south Belfast, north Down coast) £250,000–£450,000.
-These prices are approximately 60% of Edinburgh’s equivalent, 40% of Bristol’s, and 25% of central London’s
+• Belfast: Northern Ireland’s capital is the most affordable major city in the UK.
+The average Belfast home sold for around £181,000 in early 2026 — roughly a third below the UK average of about £268,000.
+A one-bedroom flat in the city centre rents for £700–£1,000/month; outside the centre, £600–£850/month.
+Buying: a one-bedroom flat in Belfast city centre costs £100,000–£160,000; a two-bedroom terrace in popular south Belfast areas (Stranmillis, Malone) £180,000–£280,000; a family home in sought-after locations (Holywood, south Belfast, the north Down coast) £250,000–£450,000.
+Even at the top of that range, Belfast remains far cheaper than Edinburgh, Bristol, or central London

 Everyday Living Costs

-- Fuel: Petrol prices in Northern Ireland are among the UK’s lowest, reflecting the Republic of Ireland competitive pressure and lower taxation in some areas.
-Prices typically run 5–10p/litre below the UK average
+• Fuel: Petrol prices in Northern Ireland are among the UK’s lowest, reflecting competition with the Republic of Ireland and lower forecourt margins in places.
+Pump prices typically run 5–10p/litre below the UK average

 Employment and the Northern Ireland Economy